 of quality skin cream, crafting a lush selfcare experience.

-Work-in-progress typeface produced as an experiment in organic type design in Glyphs.
+Work-in-progress typeface produced as an exploration in organic type design through Glyphs.

 Australia Vietnam Skills Conference